na-na-hi/renget/archive/acegMPguide.md

 >HVAA
 Lob them at slow, unaware targets, and watch the points roll.
 They're pretty manoeuvrable for a sniping weapon, but most importantly (and obviously) they're fast as fuck.
 Just don't use them at short range, they've got a slight debuff similar to 4AAMs.
 You'll give your opponent a nasty surprise on the merge, if he doesn't think fast.
 Stealth will make it even safer, and people will despise your existence and hunt you down; consider a build capable of both defending itself at knife range and staying undetected at longer range.
 Remember, you WILL become visible on everyone's radar for a second when you fire!
 >LAAM
 The quintessential sniping weapon, goes really well with stealth; you will pop up on radar for a second in any case the moment you fire.
 As with HVAAs, fire at distracted, slow targets who are already preoccupied with something else.
-Useless within 2km.
+Useless within 1km.
 >PLSL
-Look at the guy on top of the leaderboard and go medieval on his ass.
+Look at the guy on top of the leaderboard and go medieval on his ass, and shoot up an entire furball while they're preoccupied with each other.
 You're a force to be reckoned in a radius of approximately 5km, but you'll need to lead the target a fair amount, and the slightest hint of clouds will stop it.
+Do not mindlessly joust an EML user, or you'll get a railgun shell through your face and out your ass.
 If you're within a cloud, a bolt will travel 50 metres or so before dissipating into a harmless blue fart.
-PLSL bolts travel exactly twice as fast as your gun's shots and have a maximum range of 5km (if unupgraded), so adjust appropriately.
+PLSL bolts travel exactly twice as fast as your gun's shots and have a maximum range of 5km (if unupgraded), so adjust your aim appropriately.
 You can use both gun and PLSL at knife range to melt a plane in an instant.
 Practice leading the target a lot, and walk your fire as you'd do with your guns, only more so at long range!
 >SAAM
 Keep the other guy in the circle.
 Mostly used as a sniping weapon, SAAM is surprisingly powerful in a dogfight if you're behind the enemy.
 A situational quirk of the weapon is that if you fire two SAAMs at different targets, and both targets are within the circle, both missiles will keep tracking perfectly fine.
 Don't get overly focused on your current target, or you might be easy prey to other people, who'll catch you distracted!
 >TLS
 Sniper central.
 Like PLSL, clouds are your biggest enemy.
-Unlike PLSL, using TLS means having a giant, attention-grabbing beacon emanating from your plane the moment you fire, so the entire room will usually drop everything they're doing to focus on you.
+Unlike PLSL, using TLS means having a giant, attention-grabbing beacon emanating from your plane the moment you fire, so the entire room will usually drop everything they're doing to focus on you out of sheer awe.
 Do not get overly focused on a single target, be prepared to evade incoming at a moment's notice, and remember that TLS rewards a steady hand.
 >EML, QAAM, SASM
 Don't.

+7. Stealth
+Ḯ̸̧̖̠̗̍̉̌ ̶̺͇̗͐̿S̸̢̨̰̟͌͋́̕Ē̴̛̳̟͍͘ͅE̷͖̗̬͙̾ ̵̭̟́̌Y̵̞̺͕͚̋̇O̸͚̼͎͑̂̋̽U̶̲̍̂̚
+In AC7, stealth works through levels, from 0 to 10, that increasingly affect the enemy's ability to spot you on radar.
+Stealth will affect enemy detection by:
+>hiding you entirely at a distance
+>making you fade into view when approaching, instead of instantly appearing on the enemy's scope
+>hiding you when you are in a cone behind the enemy, the size of which will depend on the exact level All aircraft will have a native stealth score, which can be looked up in the datasheet and is obviously higher for stealthier ones IRL.
+Things like the Phantom, Eagle, or Foxhound get a native stealth score of 0, while the F-35 or the FALKEN get a native 6, the highest vanilla score possible.
+On top of that, the separate stealth parts will 2 and 5 levels respectively to the plane, so a F-22 with Stealth 2 will have a combined level 10 stealth.
+The effects of stealth are summed up in this chart from the datasheet, where
+>start displaying
+The distance at which you will begin appearing.
+Beyond that distance, you are invisible.
+>fully displayed
+The distance at which your target box is fully shown to the enemy on his HUD.
+Beyond that distance, the enemy won't be able to use the target-tracking camera to actively track you, and your target box is less conspicuous on the HUD than a non-stealthy enemy's box.
+>Back Blind angle
+The size of the cone behind the enemy where you will be invisible to him.

-7. Score system explanation
+8. Score system explanation
 >Every player has a base score value based on the cost rating of their aircraft.
 The exact cost/score table can be found here: https://arch-img.b4k.co/vg/1656114430836.png
 >However, the actual amount of points you get is scaled based on the ratio of your aircraft cost to that of the other players.
 Flying a higher cost aircraft will reduce the points you receive, and conversely flying a lower cost aircraft increases the points you receive.
 For instance, if you destroy a plane that has 300 cost less than you do, 95% of the original score calculated is given.